dimitri/tpch-citus/README.md

   - tpch-pg PostgreSQL port of the TPC-H sources (dbgen and qgen)
   - tpch.ini
   - tpch.py and the tpch Python module
-  - tracking.sql and a PostgreSQL database where to register the stats
+  - schema/tracking.sql and a PostgreSQL database where to register the stats

 The main entry point of the loader is the `tpch.py` command, which implements its action by means of calling into the `Makefile.loader` file,